 Forward Fold– Keeping your knees straight, slowly bend forward as far as you can comfortably go, place your hands on the ground in front of you or on the back of your calves.

 Plank– Place your hands on the ground, arms straight over your wrists and walk back until your feet are directly behind you, creating a straight line from your shoulders to your heels.

 Down Dog– From the plank position, shift your weight onto your heals and life your hips upward, leaving your heels as close to the ground as possible.

-Tree– Stand with your hips shoulder-width apart, open your toes to distribute weight evenly on right food.
+Tree– Stand with your hips shoulder-width apart, open your toes to distribute weight evenly on the right food.
 Set your left foot on the inside of your right thigh.
-Bring hand together with open palms, and lift over head.
+Bring hand together with open palms, and lift overhead.
 TIP: Focus on an object at eye level to assist with balance.

 Corpse pose– Working your way on to your back, lay flat with your arms to your side.
 Close your eyes and focus on your breathing.

 Feel free to contribute!